Back pain is one of the most common types of chronic pain in the United States. Most people will experience some form of back pain in their lifetime.

 Outside of the spine itself are an intricate network of muscles, tendons, and ligaments which protect the spine.
 They also provide support, stability, and mobility.

-The bony part of the spine serves as a protection for the spinal cord.
+The bony part of the spine serves as protection for the spinal cord.
 The spinal cord contains nerve tissue and is an integral part of all movement as it sends signals from the brain to the rest of the body.
-The spinal cord is connected to nerves, meaning that it is particularly important to be aware of them during the treatment of back pain.
+The spinal cord is connected to nerves that are susceptible to damage.
 Nerve damage can lead to significant issues long- and short-term.

 Any of the aforementioned aspects of the spine can become damaged or injured.
-In some cases, it is more than one specific part of the spine which is damaged and causing pain.
-The causes of pain or discomfort in the back can be varied, but generally the causes stem from:
+In some cases, it is more than one specific part of the spine that is damaged and causing pain.
+The causes of pain or discomfort in the back can be varied, but generally, the causes stem from:

 - Degeneration: tissues degrade naturally over time.
-This can apply to vertebral discs, tendons and ligaments, muscles, and many more.
+This can apply to vertebral discs, tendons, ligaments, and muscles.

 - Injury: a sudden traumatic injury can result in misalignment of this intricate network, as well as cause trauma and stress to the spine.

-- Overuse: certain motions that have been repeated regularly over time can lead to more rapid degeneration.
+- Overuse: consistently repeating certain motions over time can lead to more rapid degeneration.

 Most of the conditions associated with back pain can be traced back to these general causes.
 The diagnosis of back pain leads to receiving proper treatment.